thomcorah/dmu-multimedia/tech1015/TECH1015_Module_Handbook.md

 You will be assessed continuously through the module with formal feedback given at two key points through the year as well as informally in labs.
 The full details of coursework 1 and 2 follows this brief overview.

 ###Coursework 1
 Worth 40% of the module total, your first coursework is an individual task.
 It will test the core skills learnt through much of the first semester seeing you produce a simple two-page website.
 Due in at the end of week 11, it’ll give you a chance to reflect what you have learnt so far before heading into Coursework 2.

 ###Coursework 2
 Worth 60% of the module total this coursework will tackle more advanced web technologies to have you produce a simple website from scratch.
 This coursework is much more open-ended: you choose what you're making, so there's plenty of scope to try out things that interest you.
 This is due in at the end of week 27, the last day before the Easter break.
+Note that the proposal portion is due earlier, by midday on Friday 24th January.

 ###Some notes on assessment submissions